The expat lifestyle in Barcelona is filled with exciting cultural events, attractions, fine food and great shopping as well as nightlife.

 There is also a bus from Placa de Catalunya that stops at retail centres throughout the city.
 Expats looking for something a bit more refined can head to El Born, which is packed with trendy boutiques and tasteful stores.

-Barcelona’s malls and shopping centres have many upmarket stores that sell fashions by world-class designers such as Armani and Burberry as well as Spanish outlets, which include Zara and Mango.
-Bargains can be found at the winter sales in January and summer sales in July.
+Barcelona’s malls and shopping centres have many upmarket stores that sell fashion by world-class designers such as Armani and Burberry, as well as Spanish outlets, including Zara and Mango.
+Bargains can be found during the winter sales in January and summer sales in July.

 Shops are often open from 9am to 8pm, with a siesta between 2pm and 4pm.
 Large department stores are usually open from 10am to 10pm.
-Almost all of the shops in Barcelona are open on Saturday morning, but many are closed in the afternoon and on Sundays.
+Almost all the shops in Barcelona are open on Saturday morning, but many are closed in the afternoon and on Sundays and holidays.